NickMehmedov/osticket-prereqs/README.md

 Entered site/admin info and database details

-Finalizde the setup and confirmed everything was working.
+Finalized the setup and confirmed everything was working.